Measure thy life by

 not by struggling and wrestling, but by dying

 to it in Jesus.
-"I am crucified
+"I am crucified with

-death; and by the mysterious power with which
+the mysterious power with which God meets

 Shall we not let Him